ETD Submission Information

 - Raw Data Files

 Raw data files can be included in ScholarWorks along with your ETD and any supplemental files.
+The library may also suggest you publish your data through an online repository; find out more here.
 Please review the preferred file formats in the Supplemental files section.

 Visit the Library Data Services for more information on a data management strategy.